 - Ensure names of contributors are correctly reflected in journal and titles of pieces are accurate

 Content Editors will review submissions in various written genres (fiction, nonfiction, poetry, drama, etc.) and determine the artistic merit/potential of each piece and its suitability for the issue of the journal.
+There are a limited number of Content Editor positions.

 Content Editors’ responsibilities include: